Olafaloofian/React-Frontend-Lightsail-Deployment/README.md

 ### Set a Static IP

-You should now see your machine's status card in the **Instances** tab of Lightsail home.
+You should now see your machine's status card in the **Instances** tab of your Lightsail home page.
 Before moving on, we need to set a static IP address for our instance so we don't have to re-enter a new IP every time it changes.
 Navigate to the **Networking** tab and click **Create static IP**.
 Follow the instructions to link the IP address to your newly created instance.
 Then, head back to **Instances** and click the terminal button on the status card (it has a ">_" on it).
-Put on your hacker hat and sunglasses because you're in!
+Put on your hacker hat and sunglasses - you're in!

 ### Add New Super User